- About Us

 In 1990 Robert figured out how he could repay the progressive community that helped him survive.
 He started the RFC to help children of targeted activists in the U.S. today- children who are experiencing the same nightmare he and his brother endured as youngsters.
 Robert's daughter Jennifer Meeropol leads the RFC today.

-Since its start, the RFC has awarded almost $5 million to benefit hundreds of children in the U.S. whose parents have been targeted because of their involvement in progressive movements including the struggles to preserve civil liberties, wage peace, safeguard the environment, combat racism and homophobia, and organize on behalf of workers, prisoners, immigrants and others whose human rights are under threat.
+Since its start, the RFC has awarded just over $5.3 million to benefit hundreds of children in the U.S. whose parents have been targeted because of their involvement in progressive movements including the struggles to preserve civil liberties, wage peace, safeguard the environment, combat racism and homophobia, and organize on behalf of workers, prisoners, immigrants and others whose human rights are under threat.

 Robert and his brother, Michael, were six and 10 years old when their parents were killed.
 Thousands of people they never knew rallied to provide funds that helped them attend progressive schools and summer camps where social justice was celebrated and the history of activism was honored.
 Robert and Michael were fortunate to be raised by loving adoptive parents, Abel and Anne Meeropol, who were teachers and artists and valued education and creative expression.
 Both boys found comfort and solace in these nurturing settings, and in their artistic and educational pursuits.